Life Was Better

 Life Was Better is the second extended play release by Australian rock band Magic Dirt.
 It was released in November 1994 on the Melbourne independent label Au Go Go Records.
-The EP originally peaked at number 71 on the Australian singles chart, selling over 20,000 copies.
+The EP debuted at No. 1 on Australia's alternative chart, where it remained for 75 weeks.
+It peaked at number 71 on the Australian singles chart, selling over 20,000 copies.
 At the ARIA Music Awards of 1995, the EP was nominated for four awards; Best New Talent, Best Independent Release, Breakthrough Artist – Single and Best Alternative Release.
 In 2020, the EP was re-released on CD and vinyl and it entered the Australian albums chart at number 26.

-Background and release
+Background and recording

-After the release of their debut Signs of Satanic Youth in 1993, and a heady succession of touring with the likes of Sonic Youth, Smashing Pumpkins, Beck and Jon Spencer Blues Explosion, Magic Dirt weathered the hysteria of 'the next big thing' tag and a storm of major label interest by breaking up and getting back together four times.
+After the release of their debut EP, Signs of Satanic Youth in 1993, and a heady succession of touring with the likes of Sonic Youth, Smashing Pumpkins, Beck and Jon Spencer Blues Explosion, Magic Dirt weathered the hysteria of 'the next big thing' tag and a storm of major label interest by breaking up and getting back together four times.
 After regrouping for good and hiring help in the way of management and an agent, Magic Dirt reconvened in the middle of 1994 to record Life Was Better.

+Life Was Better was recorded at Birdland Studios in Melbourne with engineer/producer Lindsay Gravina, capturing the band’s abrasive guitar squall and pop sensibility.
+In interviews at the time, the band described the sound as "continuing our tradition of noise pollution" and even jokingly as "heaven metal".

+Adalita reflected in on the recording in 2007, saying that both Signs of Satanic Youth and Life Was Better were, "recorded under much the same circumstances.
+We were recording in Melbourne at Birdland with Lindsay Gravina and there was a 24-hours Coles over the road.
+For me that was bright lights, big city!
+It was an insane amount of fun".

 The cover art for Life Was Better was heavily influenced by Aussie cult movie Puberty Blues, with which the band were obsessed.

+Release and promotion

+Life Was Better was issued by Au Go Go on CD on 21 November 1994, with "Ice" serviced to radio and an accompanying video.

-Follow its release, the band featured heavily on alternative press and garnered the band a national spot on the Big Day Out, supported Hole, Silverchair and Dinosaur Jr throughout 1995.
-Late in 1995, they signed a record deal in the USA.
+Following its release, the band featured heavily on alternative press and garnered a national spot on the 1995 Big Day Out tour.
+They went on to support Hole, Silverchair and Dinosaur Jr throughout 1995.
+Late in 1995, they signed a record deal with Warner Bros. in the U.S.